-The micro-grantees are responsible for monitoring and managing any exchange rate fluctuations across the duration of the project and shall bear the risk or reward of any exchange rate losses or gains.
-Micro-grantees may not build in additional expenses to protect against the risk of exchange rate/conflation losses.
+The contractor/s are responsible for monitoring and managing any exchange rate fluctuations across the duration of the project and shall bear the risk or reward of any exchange rate losses or gains.
+Contractor/s may not build in additional expenses to protect against the risk of exchange rate/conflation losses.